• Skip to primary navigation

 Failure of the in-tank pumps is very common.
 Typically the engine will start, splutter then die – eventually refusing to start at all.
 This is caused by the pump overheating very quickly and shutting off.
 Generally, in the early Panamera this will not be seen through diagnostics – it looks to the car that you have no fuel in the tank.
 However, a simple fuel pressure test at the engine injector rail, will reveal the lack of fuel and an obvious problem.

-Porsche has updated both of the in-tank pumps a number of times and when having this issue, it makes sense to replace both the pumps and associated filter in a single job.
+Porsche updated both of the in-tank fuel pumps a number of times.
+So, when having this issue, we recommend replacing both of the pumps and associated filter in a single job. replacing fuel pumps is not an easy job and we recommend you use the skills of a professional Porsche repair shop to get this work done.

 High Pressure Fuel Pump Failure

-On the engines with direct injection (DFI), the high pressure required to deliver fuel comes from a pump driven by the engine camshaft.
+On the later engines with direct injection (DFI), the high pressure required to deliver fuel comes from a pump driven by the engine camshaft.
 A failure in the high pressure fuel pump has very similar symptoms to the failure of the in-tank pumps.
-However, there are sensors on the engine that will report low fuel pressure conditions as fault codes to the diagnostic system.
+However, there are sensors on the engine that report low fuel pressure conditions as fault codes to the diagnostic system and set a check engine light.
 Low pressure in the fuel system will usually begin as random multiple misfires and a loss of power under acceleration.

 V6 Panamera - Check Engine Light - Vacuum Leak - PCV Failure